 But before we get into chatbot development cost part, let us first look into what the flourishing chatbot market looks like.

-Within the past one decade, chatbots have witnessed an unprecedented demand from a number of industries around the globe.
+Within the past one decade, chatbots have witnessed an unprecedented demand from a number of industries around the globe, including logistics and on-demand.
 What was earlier restricted to only eCommerce has now shifted to a number of other domains ever since the advent of mobile apps.
+All this has been the doing of growing inclusion of growing level AI in customer experience.

 By the time we reach 2024, the market size of Chatbots would have increased to $1.34 Billion – a number that is driven by the inception of disruptive technologies like Machine Learning and Artificial Intelligence in the chatbot mechanism.